-Reasons accepted by the Academy for excused absence shall include: illness of the student, death in the family, religious holidays, school-sponsored activities for academically eligible students, medical appointments, and family emergencies.
-Non-essential removal from class, such as vacations, is discouraged.
-Students may not be excused from a class "after the fact."
+Reasons accepted by the Academy for excused absence shall include illness of the student, death in the family, religious holidays, school-sponsored activities for academically eligible students, medical appointments, and family emergencies.
+Non-essential absences from class, such as vacations, are strongly discouraged and may be considered unexcused absences.
 An excused absence shall enable a student to make up and receive credit for work missed per the Make Up Privileges guidelines.